declanmalone/gnetraid/README.md

 - Using broadcasting (UDP or multicast) to efficiently send files from one machine to many (where they may either be stored as "replicas"&mdash;100% copies of the file&mdash;or "shares", with the receiving machine responsible for generating the share locally)
 - Using event-based/coroutine-based libraries (such as Perl's POE or C's libev/libevent) to implement distributed network-based protocols for managing replica/share storage

 The goals for this project can be summed up with a nice acronym coming from an older project called [LOCKSS](http://en.wikipedia.org/wiki/LOCKSS) which stands for "Lots Of Copies Keeps Stuff Safe".
 This project has nothing to do with the official LOCKSS project (and apparently "LOCKSS" is trademarked by Stanford University), but as a general description I think it is fitting.
 My project differs significantly from the official LOCKSS project in my focus on using Rabin's IDA as a key part of "keeping stuff safe".
 The original project seems to only use full file copies (or "replicas", as I call them) to ensure file redundancy, whereas I want to use a combination of "shares" and "replicas".
+The official LOCKSS project is much more high-level than my project here, which is decidedly focused on the low-level aspects of replication and redundancy.

+Besides the three main focuses listed above, I definitely have a focus on using small, low-powered machines (such as the [Raspberry Pi](http://www.raspberrypi.org/) or hardkernel's range of ARM-based [ODROID computers](http://hardkernel.com/)) combined with relatively small external USB disks.
+I don't exclude using more powerful machines with larger disks (or indeed arbitrary Internet hosts), but I believe that smaller machines can provide much more cost-effective solutions, particularly for archival purposes.

+Along with my interest in these areas, I'm also interested in some related ares, some of which might eventually be incorporated into this repository.
+For example:

+* append-only storage structures for building databases on machines with flash storage (in the spirit of [FAWN](http://www.cs.cmu.edu/~fawnproj/))
+* distributed/federated document indexing and searching
+* automatic document clustering based on keywords
+* developing distributed applications in general
+* distributed network-based file systems in particular
+* security/cryptography in a network environment
+* distributed databases as a component in a distributed file system
+* distributed de-duplication and identification of "at risk" files (those with only a single extant replica)
+* [FUSE](http://fuse.sourceforge.net/): Filesystems in User Space
+* GTK, Glade, Perl and POE in general (also C, Perl/XS)
+* distributed transcoding of video files (a potential application for Pi clusters as well as some of the tools here)

+That's rather a broad selection, but it can mostly be summed up as finding useful things to do with small, wimpy clusters of machines, whether they're all on a local LAN or dotted around the Internet.

 ## Rabin's Information Dispersal Algorithm (IDA)